-Since there is a lack of much difference between the two platforms, you may have been led to believe that choosing between the two isn’t important anymore; so to say, you can use either interchangeably.
-However, more than a decade after the iPhone’s release and Android’s subsequent challenge to its throne, deciding whether iOS or Android is good for you is still as relevant in 2018 as it was 5 years ago.
+However, this lack of difference can give you a false perception of equality, and you may have been led to believe that choosing between the two isn’t important anymore.
+But more than a decade after the iPhone’s release and Android’s subsequent challenge to its throne, deciding between iOS or Android is still as relevant in 2018 as it was 5 years ago.

 To understand, you’d have to dig a little deeper into both the OS, but since we’ve done that for you, let us guide you on why you have to make an informed decision and not simply buy the smartphone that fancies you.